 A new roof can significantly improve the performance of existing home extensions and conservatories.
-According to a recent survey by Which, leaking roofs and chilly interiors are some of the most common faults when it comes to conservatories and extensions.
+According to a recent survey by Which, leaking roofs and poor temperature insulation are some of the most common faults when it comes to conservatories and extensions.

 With rapid improvements in conservatory roof technology, you can now choose a new roof for your conservatory, with the peace of mind that you will be able to enjoy your extended living space all year round.